jcbrinfo/bakfile/README.md

 3. Stop (but do not remove yet) Bakfile’s containers by invoking `./compose stop`.

 4. Run `make export`.
-This makes a GNU TAR for each volume and puts them in `bak/`.
+This makes a GNU TAR of the volumes at `bak/volumes.tar`.
    Before continuing, you should double-check the archive.

 5. Fully uninstall (“purge”) Bakfile.
 You may use `make purge` to do this.